Narthur/ohc-handbook/Course Catalog.md

 supplies.

 ### [MASG 225] Basic Massage for Christian Students (1)
 The students will study the basic concepts of Swedish massage and its healthful effects on the body.

+### [PELF 210] Fitness for Life for Christian Students (1)
+This course challenges the individual to pursue personal health and fitness goals by defining and engaging in healthy behaviors and applying principles of nutrition.

 ### [RELB 298] Colporteur Field Service II (3)
 An investigation into the skills of persuasion and making friends